getindata/hive-metastore/README.md

   username: admin
   password: pass
 ```
+It is possible to use an existing secret from another source.
+The createSecret flag in values.yaml is used for this purpose.If we are using an existing secret, its name should look like this: `{{ .Release.Name }}-pgauth`.
+If we want the secret to be generated from the data provided in the postgres section, the `createSecret` flag in values.yaml should be set to `true`.

 The docker image is published on github repository (ghcr.io).
 Login to github repository to pull image:
 ```
 docker login ghcr.io -u [github_username]